Kittaru87/Innercise/README.md

 User journey:

 - Navigate to home page
-- Press link for what type of workout you want
+- Click the type of workout you want
 - Navigate to selected page
 - A selection of youtube videos to display either as a scroll down list or a horizontal scroll list that you navigate one at a time
 - Idea to have the API call in the workouts helper to keep the workouts controller skinny - the show method pushes the id of the button into the api call